 Thompson and Russell | The Collaboration

-To develop their collaboration, Emily and Richard participated in musical theater writing courses and workshops at ASCAP and at the New School University.
-Emily decided to try her hand at writing an original story (as opposed to an adaptation), and To A Muse was born.
+After three Shakespeare adaptations, Emily decided to try her hand at writing an original story, and the musical To A Muse was born.
 It was a great success, and the pair followed up with Cupid’s Bow.
 Continuing in the realm of myth and fantasy, the team decided to tackle the legend of King Arthur next, creating A Knight At The Round Table.

 Emily Clare Thompson